 Even though the production of bear bile and the trade of bear products is forbidden by law in Vietnam, bear bile farming and illegal bile extraction still exists.

-The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, there are still approximately 800 so-called “bile bears” – mainly Asiatic black bears (Ursus thibetanus) – living under poor conditions on more than 250 bear farms.
+The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, approximately 800 bears – mainly Asiatic black bears (Ursus thibetanus) – are still living under poor conditions on more than 250 bear farms.
 These animals suffer in tiny metal cages, spending their days in a vegetated state, half-starved and dehydrated.

 With the newly built BEAR SANCTUARY Ninh Binh, FOUR PAWS aims to contribute significantly to end bear farming in Vietnam.

-The sanctuary supports the Vietnamese government's efforts to prohibit bile bear farming by providing a place for any confiscated, or voluntarily handed over, bears to be taken in and cared for appropriately.
+The sanctuary supports the Vietnamese government's efforts to prohibit bear bile farming by providing a species- appropriate place for any confiscated, or voluntarily handed over, bears to be taken in and cared for.
+Our dedicated staff are wholeheartedly committed to helping each and every bear recover.

 Impressions from Vietnam: